Sterling County DWI Court Process

 3. Trial (If No Plea Deal)

-• What the Prosecution Must Prove: The prosecution must prove beyond a reasonable doubt that you were driving a motor vehicle in a public place while intoxicated.
-"Intoxicated" means having a BAC of 0.08 or higher, or not having the normal use of your mental or physical faculties due to alcohol or drugs.
+• What prosecution must prove: At trial, the prosecution must prove beyond a reasonable doubt that you were driving a motor vehicle in a public place while intoxicated.
+They must present evidence to establish your identity as the driver, the location of the offense, and your level of intoxication.

 First Offense